Narotam-Mishra/react-hook-form_learning/ReadMe.txt

 # To use json placeholder API for our form validation we'll add new validation function to the validate object.

 # async validation is an important feature to ensure data integirty and improve user experience in form submisison.

+## Lec 27 - Validation Modes (3:58)

+# By default when we submit form, RHF checks for validation errors and display them accordingly.

+# RHF also allow us to change default validation mode by passing an option called 'mode' to the 'useForm' hook.

+# the 'mode' option determines when the validation should occur.
+By default the value of mode is set to 'onSubmit'.
+We can change the validation mode, let say 'onBlur'.
+When we set the validation mode to 'onBlur', RHF trigger validation when we focus and then blur out of a form field.

+# Another validation mode we can use is 'unTouched'.
+When we set the mode to 'unTouched' RHF will trigger validation on the first blur event and after that on every change event.

+# 'onChange' validation mode - this mode triggers validation on every change event which means that as we start typing into a form field, RHF will continuously validate the input.

+# Note - Be careful while using 'onChange' mode as it can lead to multiple re-renders and impact application performance.

+# 'all' validation mode - in this case RHF trigger validation on both blur and change events, this means we will see the error messages when we focus and blur out of a form field as well as when we make changes to the input.
+Thus this mode provides a combination of both 'onBlur' and 'onChange' validation modes.

+# We can validation modes based on the requirement of the application.